ibm-cloud-docs/codeengine/build.md

    </tr>
    </tbody></table>

 During this process, your build is validated.
 You can check the status of your build by running the [`ibmcloud ce build get`](/docs/codeengine?topic=codeengine-cli#cli-build-get) command.
-For example, to check the status of the build configuration from the previous example.
+For example, to check the status of the build configuration from the previous example:

 ```
 ibmcloud ce build get --name helloworld-build